jbcodeforce/shift_left_utils/docs/command.md

 * `--yaml`: Output the report in YAML format
 * `--json`: Output the report in JSON format
 * `--graph`: Output the report in Graphical tree
-* `--children-only / --no-children-only`: By default the report includes only parents, this flag focuses on getting children  [default: no-children-only]
+* `--children-too / --no-children-too`: By default the report includes only parents, this flag focuses on getting children  [default: no-children-too]
 * `--parent-only / --no-parent-only`: By default the report includes only parents  [default: parent-only]
 * `--output-file-name TEXT`: Output file name to save the report.
 * `--help`: Show this message and exit.